gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - We got ourselves hacked into being given a delivery vehicle so we could sneak into the R&D base by dropping off "toilet paper" with John Casey smuggled inside.

+- On a terribly insecure lead engineer terminal we find a shit-ton of research on voodootech and combined army vs aleph cubes, all for Providential

+- The voodootech samples seen are huge amounts of pristine tech that would not have been salvaged from a battlefield

+- So some awesome voodootech arrived and went in a window we failed to capture it.

+- Turns out someone was trying to blow up the base (who wasn't us).

+- Massive firefight in the R&D base, half the scientists were combined army (probs shapeshifters) and opened up with combi-rifles and needle mines.

+- John Casey died saving a scientist and killing a bunch of shapeshifters

+- Over the last 6 months the supply of pristine voodootech has shot up, initially (around a year ago) voodootech started coming in.

+- Hattail has come with us in the van of "let's take you out to the wilderness"

+- Shipments came from Paradiso via shell corps

+- Rosario Lena was the only person above the doctor, she's now dead

+- The Nomad terrorist Equinox group were kept in the loop on every time the R&D base received a shipment

+- The combined army connection with Providential was "board only" level secret

+- Three people joined the base within the last week, they were all confirmed shape-shifters from Paradiso

+- We've shipped the scientist we rescued to O12

+**Next Session:** We're thinking of following the Nomad (Equinox) Nation thread, and also flagging to O12 that Providential should probably be brought down

 ##  Session 15 - The goggles, they do NOTHING